-- After you get message “The operation completed successfully” type command sfc/scannow and press enter key.
+- After you get the message “The operation completed successfully” type command sfc/scannow and press the enter key.

 - This will start scanning for corrupted missing system files if found any the SFC utility automatically restore them from a compressed folder located %WinDir%\System32\dllcache.

 - Restart windows normally, After 100% complete the scanning process and check there is no more BSOD error.

 As mentioned before, one of the possible causes for this problem is faulty hardware, such as a corrupted memory module.
 Run the built-in Memory diagnostic tool, to identify if memory causing the problem.

 Press Windows + R, type mdsched.exe and press Enter.